-The District owns lands west of its Santa Ana Spreading Facility that are used for aggregate mining.
+The District owns lands west of its Santa Ana spreading facility that are used for aggregate mining.
 These mining operations are completed by Cemex and Robertson's Ready Mix.
 The District receives royalties for aggregate removed from its lands by these aggregate companies.
-The mining operations are fairly independent and require little to no attention by District Field Staff.
+The mining operations are controlled and managed through agreements and do not require daily inspections by District field staff.
 The District has the ability to utilize the mining quarries for the spreading of water.
 This has been done in times of high flows; however the percolation rate of the quarries is significantly lower than the District's basins due to the removal of alluvium.
 The District also forfeits its royalties from the sale of aggregate at times when water is spread within the quarries.